totherme/duet-shell/README.md

 duet](https://github.com/git-duet/git-duet).

 Git duet is handy when pair-programming.
-Both engineers in the pair get their names on all the commits.
-Unfortunately, the current implementation of git-duet does not play nicely with git rebase.
+Both engineers in the pair get their names on all the commits. ~~Unfortunately, the current implementation of git-duet does not play nicely with git rebase.
 When doing trunk-based development as part of an XP workflow, this is often not an issue.
-However, when contributing to open source projects with a PR-based workflow, large rebases happen frequently.
+However, when contributing to open source projects with a PR-based workflow, large rebases happen frequently.~~ If you want to do rebases with [git duet](https://github.com/git-duet/git-duet), you should probably `export GIT_DUET_SET_GIT_USER_CONFIG=1`.
+Alternatively, you can use this bash re-implementation.

 By re-implementing git duet in bash, we can interface with git using environment variables, rather than requiring a new commit binary.
 This means